Concrete SealerSeal the surface.

 -

-Avoid applying in extreme heat as bubbles may occur.
+Avoid applying in extreme heat or hot direct sunlight as bubbles may occur.

 -